Collard greens are packed with beneficial nutrition, but ideas on what to do with them are lacking! Have no fear; Primal Peak is here to help.

-I love this recipe because the collards hold up so well when wrapping and the variety of colors reassure me that my family and I are getting great nutrients.
-You can also be creative with your own fillings.
+I love this recipe because the collards hold up so well when wrapping and the variety of overall colors in this dish reassure me that my family and I are getting great nutrients.
+You can also be creative with your own fillings in these low carb, real food wraps.

 - 6 large collard leaves